lupyuen/lupyuen.github.io/src/ci3.md

     Doesn't quite make sense to kill everything and rebuild from scratch (arm6, arm7, riscv7) just because one job failed (xtensa2)

-1. Or xtensa2 should __wait for others__ to finish, before it declares a timeout and dies?
+1. Or xtensa2 should __wait for others__ to finish, before it declares a timeout and croaks?

 ```text
 Configuration/Tool: esp32s2-kaluga-1/lvgl_st7789